maxvfischer/DIY-arcade/README.md

 ![legs 2](./images/build/legs_2.jpg)

-The legs was then glued from the outside and screwed together from the inside.
+The legs was then glued from the outside and screwed from the inside.

 ![legs 3](./images/build/legs_3.jpg)